Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 Passive proprioceptive support can look like:

-This might partly explain why so many people feel emotionally calmer after strength training, stretching, or even simply carrying laundry baskets around the house.
+This might partly explain why so many people feel emotionally calmer after moving their bodies in strength training, stretching, or even simply doing chores around the house.
 The body receives feedback.
 Containment.
 Pressure.
 Orientation.

 ✋ Tactile Input: Small Sensory Comforts Matter